inmagik/react-rocketjump/website/docs/plugin_list.md

 ## Provided plugins

-This plugin already embeds List Insert Plugin, List Update Plugin and List Delete Plugin, so you don't have to add them manually unless you need to perform some customization on them
+This plugin already embeds List Insert Plugin, List Update Plugin and List Delete Plugin, so you don't have to add them manually unless you need to perform some customization on them.